poudelef/Research-/Video Summarization Techniques.md

 ### Introduction

-2.5 quintillion bytes of data is created every day" and "720,000 hours of video are uploaded daily on YouTube.
+**Problem:** 2.5 quintillion bytes of data is created every day" and "720,000 hours of video are uploaded daily on YouTube.

 **Video Summarization** - automatic process of summarizing the video while keeping the key element.
 Summary of the video can take two forms:
 1. **Static video summary (Story Based)**: This is a collection of still images, or key frames, that represent the most important moments of the video